LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 I'm always excited to connect and collaborate with creative people, feel free to drop me an email if you share my research interests.

 # 📨 News
-- [Oct, 2022] &nbsp;One work receives People's Choice Award in MobileHCI 2022 !
+- [Oct, 2022] &nbsp;One work receives People's Choice Award in MobileHCI 2022
-- [June, 2021] &nbsp;One paper accepted to VIS 2021 and TVCG !
+- [June, 2021] &nbsp;One paper accepted to VIS 2021 and TVCG

 # 📃 Research
-Currently, I am interested in computer vision and machine learning, particularly visual generative models.
+Currently, I am interested in computer vision and machine learning, particularly generative models and data-efficient AI.
 Previously, I have also done some work in visualization and human-computer interaction.

 <!-- <div class='paper-box'><div class='paper-box-image'><div><div class="badge">MobileHCI 2022</div><img src='images/MobileHCI.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">